-Colson Whitehead is one impressive writer and his second novel The Nickel Boys shows you just how good he is at story telling.
+Colson Whitehead is one impressive writer and his second novel The Nickel Boys shows you just how good he is.
 There are some good writers and then there are writers who can paint a story with just words and Whitehead belongs in that elite catagory.

 Whitehead previously wrote The Underground Railroad and won the Pulitzer Prize for Fiction for it.
-Nickel Academy went on to also win a Pulitzer Prize for Fiction in 2020, making him the fourth author ever to win that award twice.
-As someone who has read both books, I can tell you they were all deserved.
+Nickel Academy also went on to win a Pulitzer Prize for Fiction in 2020.
+That made him the fourth author ever to win that award twice.
+As someone who has read both novels, I can tell you they were all well deserved.

 This novel is based on a real school called Dozier School which was a reform school in Florida that has a dark history that has been exposed recently.
 I will link to an article here.
 Whitehead took a sensitive issue and brought light to it while also telling a great story while also covering the plight of African Americans suffering from institutional and systematic racism.